microsoft/finops-toolkit/src/workbooks/optimization/README.md

 ## 🧰 About the FinOps toolkit

-The cost optimization workbook is part of the [FinOps toolkit](https://aka.ms/finops/toolkit), an open source collection of FinOps solutions that help you manage and optimize your cloud costs.
+The cost optimization workbook is part of the [FinOps toolkit](https://aka.ms/finops/toolkit), an open source collection of FinOps solutions that help you manage and optimize your cost, usage, and carbon.

 To contribute to the FinOps toolkit, [join us on GitHub](https://aka.ms/ftk).